JeanNessen/cpp_Raytracer/Google_tests/lib/docs/gmock_cook_book.md

 supplying a [simpler mock interface](#SimplerInterfaces) than the mocked class provides.

-This pattern is also useful when the arguments are interesting, but match logic is substantially complex.
+This m_pattern is also useful when the arguments are interesting, but match logic is substantially complex.
 You can leave the argument list unspecified and use SaveArg actions to [save the values for later verification](#SaveArgVerify).
 If you do that, you can easily differentiate calling the method the wrong number of